agateau/yokadi/README.markdown

     export YOKADI_DB=$HOME/work/yokadi.db

+## History location

+By default, Yokadi will store input history in `$HOME/.yokadi_history`.
+This file stores commands used in Yokadi for future use and reference.

+If you do now want to use the default history file location, you can define the `YOKADI_HISTORY` env variable to point to your history file:

+    export YOKADI_HISTORY=$HOME/.hist/yokadi_history

 ## Yokadid, the Yokadid daemon

 If you want to be automatically reminded of due tasks, you can use the Yokadi